-Certificate programs for medical office managers provide the basic knowledge needed to work as a medical office administrative assistant and receptionist.
-Students learn how to keep track of patient records, secure appointments, fill out insurance forms and administer billing documents.
-They also perform basic administrative tasks such as answering phones, entering data and greeting patients.
+Students in medical office manager certificate programs learn to keep track of patient records, secure appointments, fill out insurance forms and administer billing documents.
+They also get training on how to perform basic administrative tasks, such as answering phones, entering data and greeting patients.
 These 1-year programs are typically available at community colleges and technical schools; some are available online.

 Individuals typically need a high school diploma or equivalent to enroll in a certificate program.
 They may also need to complete a keyboarding course if they have no prior experience using one.
 Some schools may require that students complete an associate's degree program in medical assisting.

 Certificate programs in medical office management cover business applications, communications and medical topics.
 Students may take classes in word processing and spreadsheet software.
 Students are taught effective communication and organizational skills.
 Program courses may include:

 According to the U.S. Bureau of Labor Statistics (BLS), employment of health service and medical office managers is expected to increase 16% from 2008-2018 (www.bls.gov).
 This above-average increase is due to an overall expansion of the health care industry, requiring more managers in medical offices, according to the BLS.
 In May 2010, the BLS reported that the annual median income of medical and health service managers was $84,270.

 Program graduates may seek professional credentials to demonstrate their knowledge and competency after gaining a few years of work experience.
 The Professional Association of Health Care Office Management offers the Certified Medical Manager (CMM) certification (www.pahcom.com).
 Applicants for this certification must have three years of experience in the medical field and 12 hours of course credit in business management or health care.
 Some requirements may be waived if applicants have additional industry experience.
 Certification lasts for two years.